TMartin88/Timetable-Manager/README.md

 This is a CRUD for the Urban Centres.

-**The Urban Centres With "Show On Map" set to true appear on the Google Interactive Map**
+**The Urban Centres with "Show On Map" set to true appear on the Google Interactive Map**

 ![](https://res.cloudinary.com/dxbarumnj/image/upload/v1677616115/urban_xgp21l.jpg)